 On the Pest side of the Danube at night, looking onto the Buda Castle and Széchenyi bridge

 For breakfast, lunch or snack time, why not try a few open sandwiches?
+It’ one of many kinds of Hungarian street food you can try.

 Electoral poster and communist propaganda poster, Budapest History Museum.